History of North Carolina: Early 20th century

+By 1900 North Carolina, along with all the southern states, imposed strict legal segregation known as "Jim Crow laws".

 Progressive movement

-North Carolina, along with all the southern states, imposed strict legal segregation in the early 20th century.
-The poor rural backward state took a regional leadership role in modernizing the economy in society, based on expanded roles for public education, state universities, and more roles for middle class women.
+What had been a poor rural backward state took a regional leadership role in modernizing the economy and society, based on expanded roles for public education, state universities, and more roles for middle class women.
 State leaders included Governor Charles B. Aycock, who led both the educational and the white supremacy crusades; diplomat Walter Hines Page; and educator Charles Duncan McIver.
 Women were especially active through the WCTU in church activism, promoting prohibition, missions and public schools, ending child labor in the textile mills, supporting public health campaigns to eradicate hookworm and other debilitating diseases.
 They promoted gender equality and woman suffrage, and demanded a single standard of sexual morality for men and women.

 In the black community, Charlotte Hawkins Brown, built the Palmer Memorial Institute to educate the black leadership class.
 Brown worked with Booker T. Washington of the National Negro Business League), who provided ideas and access to Northern philanthropy.
-Across the South John D. Rockefeller Jr. (of Standard Oil), provided large-scale subsidies for black schools, which otherwise continued to be underfunded.
-The South was helped in the 1920s and 1930s by the Julius Rosenwald Fund, which contributed matching funds to local communities for the construction of thousands of schools for African Americans in rural areas throughout the South.
-Black parents organized to raise the money, and donated land and labor to build improved schools for their children.